antoineThiel/FaireCcourses/README.md

 launch program with ./test  (current destination file for compilation)

-WE ARE WORKING ON HOW TO COMPILE MULTIPLE FILES IN THE SAME TIME
+WE ARE WORKING ON HOW TO COMPILE MULTIPLE FILES THEN launch "".exe""